sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

 Databricks Python Integration Steps
 ======================

-Fire Insights integrates with Databricks with python package.
+Fire Insights integrates with Databricks and can submit Python jobs.
 It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.

-Below are the steps for Integrating Fire Insights with your Databricks Clusters using python package.
+Below are the steps for Integrating Fire Insights with your Databricks Clusters for running Python jobs.

-NOTE: The Machine should have python with version 3.7.0 or above.
+NOTE: The Machine on which Fire Insights is installed should have Python 3.6.0 or above.

 Install Fire Insights
 -----------

-Install Fire Insights on any machine.
+Install Fire Insights on your machines.
 The machine has to be reachable from the Databricks cluster.

 Upload Fire wheel file to Databricks
 ----------------------------------

 Fire Insights wheel file has to be uploaded to Databricks.
-Fire Insights jobs running on Databricks make use of this wheel file, as it contains all python package needed.
+Fire Insights jobs running on Databricks make use of this wheel file.

 Upload ``fire-x.y.z/dist/fire-3.1.0-py3-none-any.whl`` to Databricks.
 Upload it under Workspace as a Library on to Databricks under DBFS.